A SWIM FROM EUROPE TO ASIA, 2018

 "I beat the Wild Swimming Brothers."

-In the end we made the 5-kilometer crossing in just over an hour.
+In the end we made the 5km crossing in just over an hour.

-For anyone still wondering whether or not to book the Hellespont swim next year… We make a lot of recommendations for swim events and sometimes you do worry if the swimmer catches a bad day, or bad weather, there's a chance they won’t get a good experience out of it.
+Anyone wondering whether or not to book the Hellespont swim next year - we make a lot of recommendations for swim events and sometimes you do worry if the swimmer catches a bad day, or bad weather, there's a chance they won’t get a good experience out of it.
 The Hellespont is different though.
 Even if the currents turn on you – a boatload of swimmers didn’t make it and still came out on the opposite coast with huge smiles– the atmosphere of excitement and pride is irresistible.
 You'll be aware all the while that you are taking part in something special.
 The great march of industry grinds to a halt.
 The freighters and submarines draw back.
 And for two hours the Strait of the Dardanelles belongs to a bubble-kicking, current-pawing, salt-water-spitting pod of swimmers from around the world.